Feyerabend/vm/ps/APPLE.md

 such as PageMaker, but also PostScript which could transfer what you saw on the screen to what got printed in relatively high detail as 300 dpi.

-PostScript produced crisp, scalable fonts (not easy to copy) and detailed graphics, crucial for required clear, readable text and precise illustrations.
-This ensured that printed materials looked excellent regardless of the printer used:
+PostScript enabled the production of crisp, scalable fonts and detailed graphics, which were difficult for other implementors to replicate.
+This capability was essential for ensuring clear, readable text and precise illustrations.
+The *device-independent* nature of PostScript meant that printed materials maintained high quality regardless of the printer used, consistently producing (relatively) excellent results.
-*device-independent*.

 Apple’s LaserWriter printer, one of the first to incorporate PostScript, played a key role.
 Combined with the Macintosh’s *graphical user interface*, it allowed seamless production, blending text and graphics smoothly.

 Using PostScript was part of Apple’s larger initiative in the *desktop publishing revolution* (DTP).
 Along with software like Aldus PageMaker, it enabled users to